kosijer/ai-notes/README.md

 There is a clever search that runs through the `nlq_search` library, but currently, it doesn't always give relevant results, so it has to be investigated.
 The route with the query can be found in `app.py`, and the commented implementation is in the `index.html` template file.

+Not sure if `nlq_search` uses some of the AI services or it just had "smart" logic.
+I will try to do the research tomorrow and maybe try to utilitse OpenAI for that purpose.

 ---

 ## **Features**